 Homework is a necessary part of each child's educational program.
-Students should anticipate an average of 10 minutes of homework times their current grade level each evening.
-For example, students in second grade should expect 20 minutes and students in eighth grade should expect 80 minutes of homework each evening.
+Students should anticipate an average of 10 minutes of homework times their current grade level each evening for students in K-3.
+For example, students in second grade should expect 20 minutes.
+In grades 4-8 it is recommended that students have 10 to 20 minutes of homework in each subject each day.
+Maximum homework for grades 7 & 8 is 2 hours per night.
 Home assignments may include written work, reading, studying or working on long term projects.
 Students are expected to turn assignments in on time and will receive reduced credit for turning assignments in late.
 The purpose of homework is: